 Description

 This class is comprised of mixed red pine-jack pine-oak stands with a bigtooth and trembling aspen-birch component that has established following a major disturbance event.
 This stage could establish in the absence of a nearby pine and oak seed source.
-This stage may include a significant component of aspenspaper birch with young pines and oaks in the understory of these pioneer species.
+This stage may include a significant component of aspens and paper birch with young pines and oaks in the understory of these pioneer species.
 After 30-50yrs, pine and hardwoods may begin to compete with pioneer aspens and birch and obtain canopy dominance.
-By 75-100yrs aspens and birch will begin to senesce and pine and oak species reach canopy dominance.
+By 75-100yrs, aspens and birch will begin to senesce and pine and oak species will reach canopy dominance.

 Maximum Tree Size Class Medium 9-21" DBH